Skip to content

 array.length > 0 ?
 Either.right(array[0]) : Either.left("empty array")

-The Either.zipWith function allows you to combine two Either values using a provided function.
+The Either.zipWith function lets you combine two Either values using a provided function.
 It creates a new Either that holds the combined value of both original Either values.

 import { Either } from "effect"